-My name is Sue Walder and I conduct humanist wedding and naming ceremonies in central and north London, as well as in Hertfordshire, Bedfordshire, Buckinghamshire, and the Home Counties.
+My name is Sue Walder and I conduct humanist wedding, naming and funeral ceremonies in central and north London, as well as in Hertfordshire, Bedfordshire, Buckinghamshire, and the Home Counties.

 I have more than 30 years’ experience of public relations, marketing, and copywriting and it gives me great pleasure to be able to use my listening, writing and organisational skills to help couples and families create bespoke, personal, and memorable ceremonies.

 I have been a humanist for a long time without knowing it.
 I just didn’t have a label for it.
 I had identified myself as atheist since I was 12 but it wasn’t until my father’s humanist funeral ceremony in 2009, which allowed us to start celebrating the life of the man we loved, that I realised I was actually a humanist.